cerberustesting/cerberus-core/release/README.md

 Finally, each `.cmds` file contains a documentation header part to describe how to use it.

-### Step 1 : Database Version update

-Go to your cerberus/source/src/main/webapp folder and modify the file DatabaseMaintenance.jsp.
-The variable `Integer SQLLimit` must be set to the current version of database + 1 :

- * `cd <path_to_cerberusclone>/source/src/main/webapp`
- * `vim DatabaseMaintenance.jsp (modify the file)`
- * `git commit -m "Change target automatic database version SQL execution to <database_version>`
- * `git push origin master`

- Where:
-  - <database_version> is the current database version

-### Step 2 : Docker Login

-You need to be logged in to docker registry to perform the docker's release `
-    docker login -p <password> -u <username>
-`

-Where:
- - <password> is your docker hub password
- - <username> is your docker hub username

-**/!\ you need to have the right on cerberus repository for sourceforge and docker hub**

-### Step 3 : Get runcmds.sh Utility

-Clone runcmds.sh somewhere on your computer : `git clone https://github.com/abourdon/runcmds`
+### Cerberus github release

-### Step 4 : Run the script that perform the release
+### Step 1 : Run the script that perform the release

 Go to your cerberus/release folder
 `
     cd <path_to_cerberusclone>/release/
 `
 And run the release cmd :
 `
- <path_to_runcmds>/runcmds.sh
+ ./runcmds.sh
        -e RELEASE_VERSION <release version>
        -e NEXT_DEVELOPMENT_VERSION <next development version>
-       -e RUNCMDS_PATH <runcmds command path>
+       -e DATABASE_VERSION <current database version>
-       -s ./common.cmds
+       -s ./release.cmds
 `

-`common.cmds` will clone a cerberus on release/cerberus-testing, change some version on bin/*.sh script and make a `mvn release`.
+`release.cmds` will clone a cerberus on release/cerberus-testing, change some version on bin/*.sh script and make a `mvn release`.
-After that, common.cmds will create new docker version.

 NB : If under Windows, you can submit the command from docker bash.

-### Step 5 : Copy paste changelog on github
+### Step 2 : Copy paste changelog on github

 * Click on 'Draft new release'.
 * Choose xnew.ynew branch